-Extreme Tactical Dynamics has been in the emergency light business for over a decade and is dedicated to providing customers with the information, resources, guides, and tips needed to make the best decisions for their emergency vehicle set-ups.
+Extreme Tactical Dynamics has been in the LED emergency vehicle light business for over a decade and is dedicated to providing customers with the information, resources, guides, and tips needed to make the best decisions for their emergency vehicle set-ups.
 One of the most frequently asked questions we receive is whether a person is allowed to use certain lights or colored lights in their set-up.
 Emergency vehicle light usage and colors used on the road vary greatly from state to state.

 In an effort to help drivers in different industries quickly and easily gather the information they need to buy the right warning lights and accessories for their fleet or POVs, we have gathered information about each state statute in our Emergency Vehicle Lights State Statutes Guide.
 To access the information that pertains to you, locate your state in the alphabetical list below.

 Use The Dropdown Menu or Click On Any State To View It's Statute Light Guide

 AlabamaAlaskaArizonaArkansasCaliforniaColoradoConnecticutDelawareFloridaGeorgiaHawaiiIdahoIllinoisIndianaIowaKansasKentuckyLouisianaMaineMarylandMassachusettsMichiganMinnesotaMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth CarolinaNorth DakotaOhioOklahomaOregonPennsylvaniaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWashingtonWest VirginiaWisconsinWyoming